ArtS/node-config/readme.md

 ## Description
-Lightweight configuration engine for node.js
+Ultra lightweight configuration engine for node.js

 Allows you to have a common configuration file with an ability to override particular settings in host-specific configuratin files.